[Ultimate Guide] to Create a Bootable Backup in Windows 11

 3. How often should I create a bootable backup of Windows 11?

-For best protection, it’s recommended to perform a full system backup once a month or before major Windows updates, and create incremental or differential backups weekly if your tool supports it.
+For best protection, you should create a bootable backup of Windows 11 once a month or before major Windows updates, and create incremental or differential backups weekly if your tool supports it.

 4. Can I restore a bootable backup to a new PC or a different drive?

-If you use third-party tools like AOMEI Backupper with Universal Restore support (available in Pro edition), you can restore to different hardware.
+Yes, you can restore a bootable backup to a new PC or a different drive if you use the Universal Restore feature in AOMEI Backupper (available in Pro edition).
 The built-in Windows tool may not support restoring to a different device or smaller drive.

 Creating a bootable backup in Windows 11 is one of the most reliable ways to protect your system against crashes, malware attacks, and hardware failures.
 This article compared a built-in tool with a third-party solution and provided step-by-step guidance for both.